Non-contact Pain Recognition from Video Sequences with Remote Physiological Measurements Prediction: rPPG-enriched Spatio-Temporal Attention Network (rSTAN)

 \subsection{Deep-rPPG for Pulse Signal Recovery}

 We propose Deep-rPPG, a 3D ConvNet-based temporal encoder-decoder network for rPPG signals recovery from facial videos.
 Inspired by the Inflated 3D ConvNet (I3D) \cite{carreira2017quo} which exploits strong spatio-temporal cues for video understanding, the proposed Deep-rPPG adopts similar backbone but with the following changes: 1) the temporal strides of the last Max-Pooling and Avg-Pooling layers are set to one to preserve more temporal information; and 2) two deconvolution operations for temporal feature decoding are utilized for the rPPG recovery.
 As a result, Deep-rPPG is able to capture rich spatio-temporal context features and recover stable rPPG signals.
-Details of network architecture and analyses are shown in \textsl{Appendix A}.

 Negative Pearson correlation is adopted as the loss function to maximize the similarity in signal tendency.

 where \(T\) is the length of the signals, \(x\) is the predicted rPPG signals, and \(y\) is the ground truth: smoothed ECG signals.